Implementing backjumping by throw/1 and catch/3 of Prolog: Examples

-We number the variables of the propositional formula in the order in which they get assigned their values.
-The numbers will serve as unique identifiers of backjumping targets.
-The value of a variable is going to be of a form $(n,l v)$, where $n$ is the number, and $l v$ a logical value {\tt true} or {\tt false}.
-So now a substitution $\theta$ assigning values to variables makes a SAT problem $sat$ satisfied when each clause of $sat\theta$ contains a pair of the form $l v\mydash(n,l v)$.
+We augment the values of variables; the value of a variable is going to be of the form $(l,v)$, where $l$ is a number (the {\em level} of the variable) and $ v$ a logical value {\tt true} or {\tt false}.
+The level shows at which recursion depth of ${\it sat\_c n f}$ the value was assigned.
+The levels will be used as identifiers for backjump targets.
+In such setting, a substitution $\theta$ assigning values to variables makes a SAT problem $sat$ satisfied when each member of list $sat\theta$ contains a pair of the form $ v\mydash(l, v)$.
+This leads to transforming the first clause of $P_1$ to ${\it sat\_cl([Pol\mydash (\myunderscore,{\it Pol}) | {\it Pairs}])}$.

-To facilitate numbering of variables, we add the second argument to ${\it sat\_c n f}$ and to ${\it sat\_c l}$.
-The argument is the greatest unique identifier already used.
-Additionally, two more arguments are added to ${\it sat\_c l}$.
-Its fourth argument is the last number assigned to a variable within the execution of ${\it sat\_c l}$.
-Its third argument is the list of variable numbers to be considered at backjumping.
-More precisely, in ${\it sat\_c l}(cl,n,vs,n_1)$, $cl$ is a not yet processed fragment of a clause $cl_0$ and $vs$ is a list of numbers of the variables that occur in the already processed part of $cl_0$ and are bound to some values.
+We transform $P_1$ into a program $P_2$ which takes levels into account.
+We add the current level as the second argument of ${\it sat\_c n f}$ and of ${\it sat\_c l}$, and we add a third argument to ${\it sat\_c l}$.
+The declarative semantics of the new program is similar to that of $P_1$; the answers of $P_2$ are as follows.
+If the first argument of ${\it sat\_c l}$ is a list then it has a member of the form $t\mydash(t',t)$.
+Also, this condition is satisfied by each element of the list that is the first argument of ${\it sat\_c n f}$.

-Let us now transform program $P_1$ into one that takes the variable numbering into account.
-The first clause of $P_1$ is split into two cases, as now checking the value already assigned to a variable must be treated differently from assigning a value to an unbound variable.
-The latter case requires creating a new unique number.
-So procedure ${\it sat\_c l}$ of $P_1$ is transformed into the following procedure of the new program $P_2$:
+Operationally, an invariant will be maintained that, whenever ${\it sat\_cl(cl,l,h l)}$ is selected in LD-resolution, $cl$ is a list and $l$ and $h l$ are numbers, $l>h l$ and $l$ is greater than any number occurring in $cl$.
+List $cl$ is the not yet processed fragment of a clause $cl_0$ (possibly instantiated), $l$ is the current level, and ${\it h l}$ is the highest level of those variables that occur in the already processed part of $cl_0$ and have been bound to some values at previous levels; ${\it h l}=-1$ when there is no such variable.
+In case of failure of ${\it sat\_c l(cl,l,h l)}$, an exception will be raised with the ball being the maximum of $h l$ and the levels of the variables occurring in $cl$ (provided the maximum is $\geq0$).

-The predicate ${\it new\_numbers}$ takes care of extending the list of numbers of the variables already dealt with.
+Checking the value already assigned to a variable must be treated differently from assigning a value to an unbound variable.
+This leads to two clauses playing the role of the first clause of $P_1$.
+So procedure ${\it sat\_c l}$ of $P_1$ is transformed into the following procedure of $P_2$: Predicate ${\it new\_highest}$ takes care of updating the highest level of the variables from the already processed part of the clause.